pansk/Streams/README.md

         - Preparation done in live twitch
         - Video Tutorial recorded offline?
     - markdown-cpp finalization (regex problems!)
+- Design
+	- Slides of "Le API e il miele" in English
+	- Work on "The meaning of const" (long overdue post)
+		- non-copyable or explicit copy-constructible?
+The latter allows `X a{b}`, but not `X a = b;`
 - Retro
     - Amiga 2000
         - Recap